Badass composer with a moustache

 Puccini's works are:

-Tropes often found in Puccini's works:
+Tropes present in Puccini's works:

 - Author Existence Failure: Turandot had to be finished by his student Franco Alfano.
 Arturo Toscanini rather famously conducted the premiere of Turandot and, upon reaching the point where Puccini died, set down his baton, gave a few solemn words, and walked off-stage.